Skip to main content

 Quite often the Bruun rule is used to assess possible future effects of sea-level rise.
 Although it gives qualitative insight into profile response to sea-level changes, it is not a valid model approach in general due to oversimplifications (see e.g. Ranasinghe and Stive (2009)).
 One of the problems in the application of the Bruun rule – for instance when considering shore nourishment to counteract the effects of sea-level rise – is that time is required for equilibrium to be established.
 Often this point is not considered by coastal engineers.
 Rapid sea-level rise induces rapid coastal response.
 However, the timescale on which present sea-level rise influences coastal evolution in general and coastal erosion in particular, is relatively large.
 Present coastal evolution on smaller time and spatial scales is dominated by other causes.

 This page titled 7.4: Structural losses gains is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Judith Bosboom & Marcel J.F.
-Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform.